Chaurasi Khamba Mosque: Architecture

-The southern walls of the mosque feature three rectangular-shaped niches on the interior side, however, the eastern and northern sides feature unusual designs since they are placed at a higher level compared to the southern side due to a raised platform they share.
+The southern walls of the mosque feature three rectangular-shaped niches on the interior side.
+The eastern and northern sides feature unusual designs since they are placed at a higher level compared to the southern side due to a raised platform they share.
 Eave stones decorate the upper fragments of the walls with stone-clad panels covering the parapet and featuring carved battlements.